RealProHenis/YouTube-Sub-Age-Chat-Command/README.md

     - Once your API Key is created, copy it and enter it into the YouTube API Key field of the YouTube Sub Age script settings in Streamlabs Chatbot
 7. Choose a time format to display the user's subscription date/time
     - If you want to use a different time format, submit an issue on this GitHub and I'll update when I can
+8. Click "Save Settings" at the bottom of the script settings
-8. You're all set!
-Make sure the command is enabled
+9. Make sure the command is enabled!
+10. You're all set!